Infers/Infers/Docs/Tutorial.md

 not require any parameters.
 The engine then calls `int` and then calls `list` with the returned value, obtaining a value of the desired type.

+We've named our rules using names like `int` and `list`, that basically correspond to the type constructor those rules support.
+The Infers engine actually completely ignores the names of methods defining rules and only looks at their type signatures.

 This is obviously a somewhat simplified description of the process, but should help you to understand what is going on.
 In fact, the Infers engine is quite powerful.
 Technically speaking it implements a complete resolution process for